Sport

 Wednesday 11 February 2026

-Chelsea’s dismissal of Paul Green is a Clearlake sledgehammer to the women’s team
+Chelsea’s dismissal of Paul Green is a sledgehammer to the women’s team

-Since Clearlake took over the club in 2022, there have been a number of costly mistakes.
-This time, there is nobody left to fix it
+Since Clearlake took over the club in 2022, there has been a number of costly mistakes.
+This time there is nobody left to fix the damage

 How tempting it must be to play God at a football club.
-It is hard to think who amongst us could resist it.
-The enormous popularity of Football Manager is testament to the desire of the wider footballing public to run a club, whilst the growth of ‘fanalysis’ within the media promotes the idea that everyone can be an expert.
+It is hard to think who among us could resist it.
+The enormous popularity of Football Manager is testament to the desire of the wider footballing public to run a club, while the growth of “fanalysis” within the media promotes the idea that everyone can be an expert.

 Who then are we to castigate Laurence Stewart and Paul Winstanley for being unable to resist getting their paws on the most successful part of Chelsea Football Club – the women’s team?

 They no doubt initially stumbled across it when figuring out how to get themselves out of the accountancy blackhole they had spent their way into.
-Alongside the hotels and car parks, the women’s team was valued at £200million and parcelled off to be sold to a different holding company.
-Ostensibly to allow for external investment, which has arrived in the form of Reddit co-founder Alexis Ohanian and more recently two-time NBA MVP Giannis Antetokounmpo, the pure profit banked spared Chelsea from the wrath of Financial Fair Play.
+Alongside the hotels and car parks, the women’s team were valued at £200m and parcelled off to be sold to a different holding company.
+Ostensibly to allow for external investment, which has arrived in the form of Reddit co-founder Alexis Ohanian and more recently the basketball star Giannis Antetokounmpo, the pure profit banked spared Chelsea from the wrath of breaking the profit and sustainability rules.

-Now the women’s team has become the latest victim of ‘Winstewart’s’ imperial expansion across the club.
+But now the women’s team have become the latest victim of “Winstewart’s” imperial expansion across the club.

-In line with this, Paul Green, Head of Women’s Football, was let go on Monday.
+There have been sweeping changes made across the academy structures already.
+Now, seemingly in line with this, Paul Green, the head of women’s football, was let go on Monday.

-In a brusque statement posted on the website, Chelsea summarised Green’s departure and career in just five sentences.
+In a brusque statement posted on the website, Chelsea summarised Green’s departure and career in only five sentences.

 Newsletters